xc2303/MLProjects/README.md

 # MLProjects

-This is the Portfolio of Xinyang Chen's Projects for ML class.
+This is the Project Portfolio of Xinyang Chen for ML class.